Gluten Free Sourdough Bread Recipe

 gluten free sourdough overhead V with thermometer

 No, the sour taste didn’t come easily.
-I did achieve it when I allowed the bread to rise overnight, so if you are searching for that sour, I recommend budgeting time for an overnight rise.
+I did achieve it somewhat when I allowed the bread to rise overnight, so if you are searching for that sour, I recommend budgeting time for an overnight rise.
+But I wanted MORE SOUR.
+Lucky for you, I cracked the code on that too.

 Making gluten-free sourdough more sour